wasauce/pyPetKit/README.md

 The latest version of the API documentation (as an ongoing Work-In-Progress) can be found at one of the following links.

-*___PLEASE Note:___ This are in no way offical documentation of the PetKit API's, and I can't be responsible for any breaking changes that PetKit makes, nor any data loss (or data breach given that they don't impmenet HTTPS communications to their API servers!).*
+*___PLEASE Note:___ These are in no way offical documentation of the PetKit API's, and I can't be responsible for any breaking changes that PetKit makes, nor any data loss (or data breach given that PetKit doesn't impmenet HTTPS communications on their main API servers!).*

  - [PetKit (D3) Fresh Element 3 Pet Feeder API
 Methods](https://bit.ly/PetKit_API_D3)